Disaster Preparation Should Include Important Documents

 Related Posts

-We were delighted when a few of our former scholarship winners came by CFM to meet us.
-These young men and women are phenomenal individuals, and the potential our scholarship selection committees saw in each of them is becoming realized.
-Jorge Rodriguez Santana...
+We were delighted when a few of our former scholarship winners came by CFM to visit with us in August.
+These young men and women are phenomenal individuals; the potential our scholarship selection committees saw in each of them is becoming realized.
+Jorge Rodriguez...